Madras St countdown, a mural showed two workmen joking:

 03.04.12.
 Latimer Sq view, St Johns Anglican Church demolition site, Hereford St / Madras St. Port Hills behind.
 The demolition site beyond St Johns would be CERA's proposed 35 000 seater, roofed stadium site

 03.04.12.
-Madras St & St Johns demolition site view, demolition sites, large block between Hereford St & Cashel St. Cashel St quake survivor bldgs beyond.
-The demolition sites would be part of CERA's Blueprint, 35 000 seater, roofed stadium site
+Madras St & St Johns demolition site view: demolition sites, large block between Hereford St & Cashel St. Cashel St survivor bldgs beyond.
+Demolition sites would be part of CERA's Blueprint, 35 000 seater, roofed stadium site

-Madras St, Arrow House demolition site was opp St Johns demolition site.
+Madras St, Arrow House demolition-site was opposite St Johns demolition-site.
 2019.
-Arrow house demolition site would become Liverpool Terraces apartments.
+Arrow house demolition-site would become Liverpool Terraces apartments.

 03.04.12.
 Latimer Sq, red zone view, Arrow House demolition site, Hereford St / Madras St. CTV bldg demolition site behind would become a memorial park.
 Abandoned IRD bldg would survive the quakes.
 2021.
 IRD bldg still abandoned.
 2019.
 Arrow House demolition site would become Liverpool Terraces apartments